 Another fourth and last recommendation that raises concerns is related to public access needs to be addressed is with regard to the provision of public trails throughout the park.
 As tThere are numerous foot trails throughout Sunset Cliffs Park and paths that lead down to the beach.
 As such, it is important to assure that maximum access to the sea is provided by maintaining the existing trails and paths.
-Closure of tails would be permissible if necessary to eliminate impacts on sensitive vegetation and/or to reduce offshoots from existing trails to protect the fragile coastal bluffs from further erosions.
+Closure of trails would be permissible if necessary to eliminate impacts on sensitive vegetation and/or to reduce offshoots from existing trails to protect the fragile coastal bluffs from further erosions.
 Throughout the Sunset Cliffs Master Plan, existing trails will be more clearly defined through installation of rope barriers, signage, etc. However, absent language to provide the maximum protection for existing trails and paths, the plan cannot be approved as submitted.
-The Commission sought assurance, however, that such trails and paths would only be eliminated in those limited situations and the City staff concurred with the Commission's intent.
-In addition, closure of any existing trails would require a coastal development permit and the City's decision would be appealable to the Commission.
-In some cases, the trails may even be within the Commission's original permit jurisdiction.
+The Commission sought assurance that primary and secondary trails and paths would only be eliminated in those limited situations where public safety and resource preservation was an issue, and City staff agreed with the Commission's intent.